 - Cocoa powder: Or cacao powder.
 You could also experiment with using half cocoa and half Dutch-processed cocoa.

-- Vanilla Extract: A delicious addition to any brownie.
+- Vanilla extract: A delicious addition to any brownie.

-- Maple Syrup: Or the liquid sweetener of your choice.
-If you have a sweet tooth feel free to adjust this amount to your liking with an extra 1-2 tbsp syrup.
+- Maple syrup: Or the liquid sweetener of your choice.
+If you have a sweet tooth, feel free to adjust this amount to your liking with an extra 1-2 tbsp syrup.
 For sugar-free brownies, you could use a sugar-free liquid sweetener.

-- Baking Powder: Will provide some lift to the brownies.
+- Baking powder: Will provide some lift to the brownies.

 - Espresso powder (optional): Helps to enhance the depth of the cocoa flavor (without tasting like coffee!)